-Fans, from pre-school to senior citizens, flock to each The Puppet People’s three shows at previous festivals.
+Fans flock to each The Puppet People’s three shows at our festivals.
 This touring company hand crafts all the puppets, scenery and scripts.
 “Will the Puppet People be back?” is a common question we hear.
-The answer for this June 3?
+The answer is always?
 Yes, of course!
 MVP Health Care is the performance sponsor for all three shows.

-New to Kids Arts Festival this June is the Dance Me studio.
+Back by popular demand is the Dance Me studio’s Elite Team of dancers.
 Learn the difference between an arabesque and a soubresaut and all the positions in between.
-Dancing is perhaps the most heART healthy activity we can all do.
-Don’t miss the competition dancers at their 2:15 p.m. show.
+Dancing is perhaps the most heART healthy activity we can do.
+Don’t miss their 2 p.m. show.

 Mike Purcell is a mainstay at our festival.
 Shown at left he gets the Jay Street joint jumpin’ every year with tunes and dancing.
-This year on June 3 he’s got a schedule to keep!
-At 1:30, get ready to learn some new moves and steps and show some soul for your next party from two dancers from Howard Rivers & Company Dance.
-Then about 2 p.m.
-Mike will take on Rob Aronstein in a duel of the pianos.
-At 3:30 p.m. students from the Empire State Youth Orchestra’s CHIME program will take over the Jay Street stage, showcasing their talents.
 Numerous academic studies support the positive effect of music in schools.
 We know Mike makes everything more fun!
-Joan Gould is the performance sponsor for all of Mike’s activities.
+Joan Gould, one of the founding members of this festival, is the performance sponsor for all of Mike’s activities.

 Fantastic student musicians will truly hit a high note this year!
 Starting at noon the Oneida Middle School Jazz group, under the direction of Rob Aronstein, leads a parade along Jay Street.
 The student musicians will then entertain the crowd with a recital that showcases their hard work and the lessons they’ve learned all school year.
 This performance is sponsored by the new Courtyard Marriott.